 The “Blue Zones” of Wealth and Happiness

-Two months ago, a friend invited me to a weekend social event at his ranch near Austin, Texas.
+A few years ago, a friend invited me to a weekend social event at his ranch near Austin.

-There I met a journalist who had spent years researching the health, diet and lifestyles of the world's longest-lived people.
+There I met a journalist who had spent years researching the health, diet and lifestyles of the world’s longest-lived people in places like Okinawa, Japan; Ikaria, Greece; and Loma Linda, California.

 “Wait a minute,” I interjected.
 “Are you that Blue Zones guy?”